arbor-sim/arbor/doc/python/probe_sample.rst

     A probeset is a probe placed on a locset (which may describe more than one point).
     When setting a probe on a locset a :term:`sampler` is created.
     When this sampler is set to sampling (at a certain schedule), a handle is returned.
-    This figure demonstrates how sampling data can be accessed through the handle associated to the probeset.
+    This figure demonstrates how sampling data can be accessed through the handle associated with the probeset.
     See below for a possible result for ``data``.

 .. code-block:: python